samihauddin/IAC/README.md

 ![Alt text](Images/image.png)

+The diagram above displays a cloud infrastructure set up that uses Ansible for configuration management and orchestration.

 ### What is infrastructure as a code?

 Infrastructure as Code (IaC) refers to managing and provisioning computer data centers through machine-readable script files, rather than through physical hardware configuration or interactive configuration tools.